feludwig/pgsql-omt-schema/README.md

 ---|---|---
 0-4|only `mktiles.py`: `pg_tileserv` IO errors|unusable, easily surpasses 10MB/tile.
 5-7|only `mktiles.py`, multiple minutes/tile at least|usually above 1MB/tile but can be looked at with patience
-8-11|highly recommend file caching, `mktiles.py` or `pg_tileserv`, multiple seconds/tile|rendering is long because of tilesize ~ 200 to 2500 KB/tile
+8-10|highly recommend file caching, `mktiles.py` or `pg_tileserv`, multiple seconds/tile|rendering is long because of tilesize ~ 200 to 2500 KB/tile
-12-15|live serving possible, size is usually <500KB/tile mapbox recommendation|rendering is responsive 16-22|no work to do|excellent: no need for network once z15 visited
+11-15|live serving possible, size is usually <500KB/tile mapbox recommendation|rendering is responsive 16-22|no work to do|excellent: no need for network once z15 visited

 ### Not finished

-* some layers' data needs to be queried from different tables (line,point,polygon) where it currently only is queried from one
+* some layers' data needs to be queried from multiple different tables (line,point,polygon) where it currently only is queried from one
 * `run.py` argparse clean up CLI API
 * `run.py` template configuration: just editing the source is clumsy at best